pactus-project/pactus-website/content/blog/2025-04-07-a-blockchain-of-the-people.md

 Despite its promise, blockchain technology has been held back by major barriers that limit widespread adoption:

-High fees - Transactions on large blockchains can be expensive, shutting out casual users.
+- **High fees** – Transactions on large blockchains can be expensive, shutting out casual users.
-Too technical - It requires technical know-how and expensive hardware to set up a node.
+- **Too technical** – It requires technical know-how and expensive hardware to set up a node.
-Still centralized - Most blockchains are controlled by a small group of large players, undermining true decentralization.
+- **Still centralized** – Most blockchains are controlled by a small group of large players, undermining, true decentralization.

 ### How Pactus Breaks the Mold

 At Pactus, we are redefining what blockchain should be.
 Our technology is designed to remove barriers and create an open, fair, and accessible digital ecosystem:

-Gas-less transactions - No more outrageous gas fees.
+- **Gas-less transactions** – No more outrageous gas fees.
 Blockchain should be for everyone.
-Easy setup - No tech expertise necessary.
+- **Easy setup** – No tech expertise necessary.
 Just a couple of clicks and you're on.
-True decentralization - No miners' pools, no delegates, just a people-driven network.
+- **True decentralization** – No miners' pools, no delegates, just a people-driven network.

 ### The Pactus Vision